pkcarlislellc/papershaper/README.md

 You are essentially fooling papershaper into selecting a 'random' online webcam but limiting the choice to only one webcam.
 This updates wallpaper from the same webcam as often as you wish (the above example updates once per minute).

-Q: How do I add new wallpaper to papershaper?
+Q: How do I add new wallpaper to Paper Shaper?

 A: Drop any wallpaper quality .JPG into the gallery at ~/com.pkcarlisle/papershaper/gallery/
-There is no need to rescan the folder, papershaper will rescan the folder for all wallpapers the next time it cycles.
+There is no need to rescan the folder, Paper Shaper will rescan the folder for all wallpapers the next time it cycles.

-Q: What happens if I'm offline and papershaper tries to retrieve an online image??
+Q: What happens if I'm offline and Paper Shaper tries to retrieve an online image??

 A: The wallpaper for that cycle will be the border color you selected for bordering images.
-Papershaper does not break, and will retrieve a new wallpaper next cycle.
+Paper Shaper does not break, and will retrieve a new wallpaper next cycle.

-Q: How many wallpapers can you have in the papershaper queue?
+Q: How many wallpapers can you have in the Paper Shaper queue?

 A: I have not run into a limit yet and I have around 250 including webcams and offline gallery images.